-Each year, on a Saturday preceding Thanksgiving, Chicago celebrates the BMO Harris Magnificent Mile Lights Festival (also known as Chicago Lights Festival)—200 trees along Chicago's North Michigan Avenue (or Magnificent Mile) light up to signal the official start of the holiday season.
+Each year, on Friday and Saturday preceding Thanksgiving, Chicago celebrates the BMO Harris Magnificent Mile Lights Festival (also known as Chicago Lights Festival)—200 trees along Chicago's North Michigan Avenue (or Magnificent Mile) light up to signal the official start of the holiday season.
 An event that is considered as one of the largest Christmas holiday celebrations in the country.

 The Lights Festival started in 1949 when a 50-foot tall Christmas tree was put up in the Water Tower Park.
 It was topped by a six-foot high star and adorned with 1,500 lights.
 Ten years later, the Saks Fifth Avenue decided to install Italian white lights on the elm trees in front of the shop in place of their traditional holiday decorations.
 The effect was amazing, so nearby shops such as Gucci, Tiffany, Armani, and Burberry blankly joined the festivities.